Fraud Legal & Compliance

 Violation of the above is punishable by imprisonment, a fine of up to $50,000, or both.
 This law applies to referrals by physicians, dentists, nurses, and other health care professionals including chiropractors.
 The intent of the law is to protect the public from excessive health care costs, from referrals based on considerations other than the best interests of the patients, deceit and fraud, and payment to a licensee where professional services have not been rendered.

-There are, however, a number of exceptions to Stark and to state self-referral laws, and safe harbors to federal and state anti-kickback laws.
+There are, however, several exceptions to Stark and to state self-referral laws, and safe harbors to federal and state anti-kickback laws.
 For example, the federal anti-kickback statute contains a federal safe harbor for remuneration from an entity under a personal service arrangement or management contract.

 This safe harbor requires all of the following: